 Between July 2010-April 2012 I worked closely with the Curzon Community Cinema, Clevedon to explore how location-based media might be used to enhance their exhibition of the Curzon Collection, a collection of projectors and other cinema-related articles, and the cinema’s permanent Living History exhibition which is on display throughout the cinema building and was funded by the Heritage Lottery Fund).
 In collaboration with Education Officer, Cathy Poole, I gathered digital video memories for the Curzon Memories project which have been used in educational films and screened in front of the main feature.
 I also piloted a number of digital technologies (a variety of “context aware” platforms such as GPS, QR codes, mobile phone applications, mobile internet, arduino circuits) with the aim to enhance the exhibition, enabling visitors to gain further insight into the history of the building and the equipment.

-If you are interested in me coming to do a talk about my work, or in hiring the Projection Hero installation for an event or festival then please contact me.
+If you are interested in inviting me to come and talking about my work, or in hiring the The Fleapit installation for an event or festival then please contact me.
 I love talking about my research and am keen to reach as wide an audience as possible.

 Thanks to Cathy Poole, Gareth Negus, Maurice Thornton, Jacqui Bressington, Lyndsay Davies and the Board of Trustees at the Curzon Community Cinema, Clevedon; Paul Gough, Richard Bond, Neil Phillips, Jane Arthurs and colleagues at Univeresity of the West England; Jo Reid and Tom Melamed at Calvium / AppFurnace; Tarim at Media Playgrounds; Jon Dovey, Constance Fleuriot, Sam Kinsley, Nick Triggs, Jess Linnington at the Digital Cultures Research Centre; Sy Taffel for video documentation; Simon Dorgan at Urbi et Orbi for building the Projection Hero box and hand carving the seats and all at the Pervasive Media Centre and beyond who helped test the various iterations.